tomahawkins/risk/README.md

   - Type Safety: Absense of runtime errors verified by [GIGL's use of Haskell types](https://github.com/tomahawkins/gigl/blob/master/Language/GIGL.hs).
   - [Termination](https://github.com/tomahawkins/risk/blob/master/RISK/Verify.hs): The kernel will always yield to a user partition, verified by code reachability analysis.
-- GIGL can target [ACL2](http://www.cs.utexas.edu/~moore/acl2/), though ACL2 is not currently used for verification.
+- GIGL can target [ACL2](http://www.cs.utexas.edu/~moore/acl2/), though ACL2 is not currently used in verification.

 # Random Ideas